noodlehaus/dispatch/README.md

 Get the code on GitHub: <http://github.com/noodlehaus/dispatch>.

 ## Installation
-To install using `composer`, have the following lines in your `composer.json` file.
+To install using `composer`, have the following lines to `composer.json`.

 ```javascript
 {